MiliC01/SQL-Business-Analysis/README.md

 2) How much did the seller earn on new products in 2020?
 3) What is the average, minimum, and maximum delivery amount in 2019 and 2020?
 4) What are the total delivery amounts for each client in 2019 and 2020?
-5) How many products were ordered by each client in 2019 and 2020?
+5) How many products were ordered by each client in 2019 and 2020, and how many clients ordered more products in 2019 and 2020?

 ### 1) Are there new clients in 2020?
 We find that there are no new clients in 2020